My circumstances have changed and have to move

-Unfortunately there are not many ways of getting out of a fixed term tenancy agreement, be they in private property or university owned property.
-Tenancy agreements are legally binding documents and the failure to pay your rent means your guarantor (usually involved in tenancies with students) could be asked to cover any rent arrears that you build up.
+Unfortunately there are not many ways of getting out of a fixed term tenancy agreement, be they in private property or university-owned property.
+Tenancy agreements are legally binding documents and the failure to pay your rent means you or your guarantor could be asked to cover any rent arrears that you build up.

 Once a fixed term ends without being renewed, a periodic tenancy starts and tenants can normally leave these with one month’s written notice.
 These are rare for tenants who rent through a letting agent, and especially students who usually have a tenancy for the whole academic year.

 For students, most tenancies are Assured Shorthold Tenancies which usually cover the beginning to the end of your term time.

 If your tenancy is an Assured Shorthold Tenancy, you have agreed to rent your accommodation for this amount of time.
 Moreover, most landlords request tenants to be jointly and severally liable.
 This means that you’re liable for your own share of the rent and if any of your other housemates can’t pay their share of the rent, then you’re all liable for that too.

 Some tenancy agreements do have a break clause, which you should check your contract for.
 This will allow you to leave during your tenancy contract, if you give the right amount of notice at the right time.
 However, very few student contracts have such a clause.

 It is always possible for parties to agree to end the tenancy at any time by way of a surrender.
 This needs to be done with a deed of surrender, which will formalise the agreement and release both the tenant and the landlord from their obligations.
 This is one of the few situations in which a letting agent can charge a fee to cover reasonable costs of reletting the property - in practice this may include rent for the period it takes them to find a new tenant.